Tuesday, January 24, 2012

 These 3 pictures are taken 3 years later.

-Laughter... its my favorite.
+Laughter... its my favorite sound.

 Our first four kids grew up and some of them got married.... and started having their own little munchkins.
 Our oldest son Nathan and his wife Himilce and their little boys Elon and Asher are with us here.